Careers

 Algoma University – Sault Ste.
 Marie (IN PERSON on campus Delivery)

-Algoma University invites applications for the position of Part-Time Contract Faculty (PTCF) in Sault Ste.
-Marie for the 2025 SPRING semester.
+Algoma University invites applications for the positions of Part-Time Contract Faculty (PTCF) in Sault Ste.
+Marie for the 2026 WINTER semester.

 Terms:

-The 25SF examinations will take place from JUNE 12th – 13th and 25SS & 25SP examinations will take place from JULY 28th, 2025 to AUGUST 7th, 2025 – as scheduled by the Registrar in consultation with the Department.
+The 26W examinations will take place from APRIL 10th – 21st 2026 as scheduled by the Registrar in consultation with the Department.

 Qualified candidates should submit a current curriculum vitae, and any other materials the applicant wishes to submit (PDF format), addressed to Faculty Dean, Algoma University.
-TO APPLY, VISIT THIS LINK.
+TO APPLY, VISIT THIS LINK (not available).
 Applicants may be asked to supply letters of reference or to give permission for the PTAC to contact references by telephone or e-mail.
 NOTE: applications will no longer be accepted via email.

-NOTE: sections with “L” listed are labs, example 007L1 and “C” is listed to highlight condensed courses.
+NOTE: sections with “L” listed are labs, example W01L1 and “C” is listed to highlight condensed courses, example W07C.

 Part-Time Contract Faculty Member’s base salary